 - They are chemically modified

-For both types of oil, additives are included to significantly improve their performance.
+For both types of engine oil, additives are included to significantly improve their performance.
 These additives can protect against wear, oxidation, corrosion, or foam, or provide detergent or dispersant effects.

 Pricing up your Motorcycle Engine Oil

-This is where we’re now starting to come more into the motorcycle territory; modern internal combustion engines have progressed in leaps and bounds in the last decade or so, thanks mainly to stricter MPG and emission legislation.
+This is where we’re now starting to come more into the motorcycle oil territory; modern internal combustion engines have progressed in leaps and bounds in the last decade or so, thanks mainly to stricter MPG and emission legislation.

 This means that car engines aren’t quite so lacklustre, or behind the times, as they once were when comparing them to bike engines.
 For example, my old ZZR14 made near enough 200hp, from a naturally aspirated 1.4 litre engine.